1 year ago

 One of the many tricks your mind plays on you as you get older is your sense of how quickly time passes.
-In some ways, it feels like 15 minutes since I last covered the Edmonton Oilers beat at both of the dailies.
-A look at the calendar, as opposed to a glance at my watch, tells me it’s been almost 15 years.
+In some ways, it feels like 15 minutes since I last covered the Edmonton Oilers beat at the dailies.
+A look at the calendar, as opposed to a glance at my watch, tells me it’s been 15 years.

 Of course, I’m speaking figuratively as opposed to literally, but I’ve lost track of how many times I’ve leaned on the axiom “time flies” in recent years.
 The way this week has played out has been yet another reminder of how true that actually is.
 Let me count the ways . . .

 For starters, Rod Phillips celebrates his 80th birthday tomorrow.
 Yes, his 80th birthday.
 I get it that Rod was no spring chicken when he finally stepped away after 37 seasons and 3,542 games before handing over the microphone to Jack Michaels six months ago, but 80 candles on the cake Thursday?
 Where has the time gone?
-Rod was just over at the house for my 50th birthday party in 2008.
+Rod was just at the house for my 50th birthday in 2008.

 There’s a book to be written about all the years Rod and Jim Matheson spent on the road together and the decade they let me tag along for fun, but there’s no room for that here.
 Suffice to say, I miss Rod’s passion for the game, the Oilers and for everybody who was or is part of the organization.
 I miss sitting beside him on the plane and listening to that passion pour out of him as we brace for another white-knuckle wheels-up on the way to the next city.